-Of those who can taste bitter in stevia (from TAS2R4 above), some have a much strong perception of the bitter taste based on the TAS2R14 rs3741843 variant.[ref]
+Of those who can taste bitter in stevia (from TAS2R4 above), some strongly perceive the bitter taste based on the TAS2R14 rs3741843 variant.[ref]

 Members: Your genotype for rs3741843 is —.

 TAS1R3 gene: codes for a sweet taste receptor for which variations are estimated to produce about a 16% difference in variability of sweet taste perception.
 This receptor also plays a role in umami taste as well, along with another gene.[ref]
 Umami, or savory flavors, are due to the detection of l-glutamate in foods.

-One study found an increase in kid’s cavities linked to those who have a decreased sensitivity to the taste of sugar, perhaps due to eating more sugar to reach the same perception as those without the variant.
-Scientists are still sorting out the reason why and how the change in the taste receptor protein is also altering insulin secretion.[ref]
+One study found an increase in kids’ cavities linked to those who have a decreased sensitivity to the taste of sugar, perhaps due to eating more sugar to reach the same perception as those without the variant.
+Scientists are still sorting out why and how the change in the taste receptor protein is also altering insulin secretion.[ref]

 Members: Your genotype for rs35744813 is —.

 Check your genetic data for rs307355 (23andMe v5 only):

 - T/T: Decreased taste sensitivity for sucrose